QualitEye: Public and Privacy-preserving Gaze Data Quality Verification: Related Work

-\paragraph{Privacy-preserving techniques} Secure data comparison techniques \cite{bloemen2024large, uzun2021fuzzy, mouris2024delegated, adir2022privacy, MicrosoftPhotoDNA, della2024trust, AppleNeuralhash, MetaPDQ, li2023therapypal} aim to identify similarities between datasets while preserving privacy.
-Traditional methods rely on general-purpose cryptographic techniques, such as homomorphic encryption (HE) \cite{gentry2009fully}, secure multiparty computation (MPC) \cite{yao1982protocols, goldreich2019play}, and oblivious transfer \cite{rabin2005exchange}, to ensure that no sensitive data is exposed during the comparison process.
-Recent approaches leverage private set intersection (PSI) protocols \cite{de2012experimenting, bellare2003one, camenisch2009private, camenisch2009blind}, which allow two or more parties to compare encrypted data sets and identify common elements without revealing the actual contents of their datasets.
-Unlike general-purpose privacy-preserving techniques, PSI outputs only the intersection (or its cardinality), performs operations only on one party's input, and exchanges cryptographic hashes or encoded elements, significantly reducing computational and communication overhead.
-Secure comparison techniques are applied across diverse domains, including biometric verification \cite{bloemen2024large, garcia2024pass, contreras2022dev, uzun2021fuzzy}, data linkage \cite{mouris2024delegated, duong2020catalic, adir2022privacy, MicrosoftPhotoDNA}, fraud or abuse detection \cite{zhong2024oryx, della2024trust, AppleNeuralhash, MetaPDQ}, and genomics \cite{kim2015private, almadhoun2020differential, li2023therapypal}.
-These applications usually require significant error tolerance to address discrepancies such as name variations, formatting differences, typos, or outdated records, and to account for factors like lighting, orientation, physiological changes, or genomic mutations.
-In contrast, gaze-based applications are particularly sensitive to subtle variations in gaze direction and head pose, necessitating a novel privacy-preserving comparison tailored to these unique challenges, as proposed in this work.
-It also intentionally excludes appearance-based factors, concentrating solely on the application-relevant data features, thereby reducing the risk of data leakage and minimizing data transfer.
+\paragraph{Privacy-preserving techniques} Secure data comparison techniques \cite{bloemen2024large, uzun2021fuzzy, mouris2024delegated, adir2022privacy, MicrosoftPhotoDNA, della2024trust, AppleNeuralhash, MetaPDQ, li2023therapypal} enable similarity detection between datasets while preserving privacy.
+Traditional methods use cryptographic tools such as homomorphic encryption (HE) \cite{gentry2009fully}, secure multiparty computation (MPC) \cite{yao1982protocols, goldreich2019play}, and oblivious transfer \cite{rabin2005exchange}.
+More recent approaches employ private set intersection (PSI) protocols \cite{de2012experimenting, bellare2003one, camenisch2009private, camenisch2009blind}, which reveal only the intersection (or its size), operate on a single party’s input, and exchange cryptographic hashes, reducing computation and communication overhead.
+These techniques are used in biometric verification \cite{bloemen2024large, garcia2024pass, contreras2022dev, uzun2021fuzzy}, data linkage \cite{mouris2024delegated, duong2020catalic, adir2022privacy, MicrosoftPhotoDNA}, fraud detection \cite{zhong2024oryx, della2024trust, AppleNeuralhash, MetaPDQ}, and genomics \cite{kim2015private, almadhoun2020differential, li2023therapypal}, typically with tolerance for errors from formatting, typos, or biological variations.
+In contrast, gaze-based applications are highly sensitive to subtle variations in gaze and head pose, requiring a novel privacy-preserving comparison that focuses only on task-relevant features, excludes appearance, minimizes data transfer, and reduces the risk of information leakage.

-Gaze data quality verification is the process of computationally assessing the consistency and ensuring compliance with the requirements and standards of gaze data.